rorosaurus/roryhay.es/_posts/2023-01-01-nfc-business-cards.md

 The two most popular types of NFC cards you'll encounter are tag213 and tag216.
 Make sure you use these in your search query!
 What's the difference between them though?

 ### tag213
 tag213 can store 144 bytes, or a URL up to 136 characters.
 It's a bit cheaper than tag216, but ideal if you're just storing a short URL.
+For reference, storing only my URL (https://roryhay.es) requires 23 bytes on the card.

 ### tag216
 tag216 can store 888 bytes, or a URL up to 872 characters.
-It's more expensive than tag213, but ideal if you're storing a long URL or a virtual contact card (vCard).

-### Example payload sizes
-For reference, storing only my URL (https://roryhay.es) requires 23 bytes on the card.

-If I wanted to write a vCard to the NFC, it would require 252 bytes for my Name, Phone, Email, Website, and a small Note, requiring tag216.
+It's a little more expensive than tag213, but ideal if you're storing a long URL or a virtual contact card (vCard).
+If I write my vCard, it would require 252 bytes for my Name, Phone, Email, Website, and a small Note, requiring tag216.

 ## Programming the card